BlockHub/arkprofitcalculator/README.md

 This script connects to an ark-node and creates a report of historical staking rewards and balance over time.

+If you have no experience setting up an ark-node, follow this guide: https://github.com/Nijmegen-Consultancy-Group/arkdbtools/blob/master/arkdbtools/readme.md

 To set up, first edit the config.py with your connection parameters.
 If you are querying a node on localhost, there is no need to edit this file.

 arkprofitcalculator/config.py